inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 Allows users to create quizzes or surveys hosted on their WordPress install.

 There will be bugs and faults - hopefully not too many.
 Bug reports are crucial to improving the plugin.
+Please report all bugs and issues you find to the <a href="http://wordpress.org/tags/wp-survey-and-quiz-tool?forum_id=10">forum</a>.

 **Features**